fbpx

 At Academic Families, we also have lots of ideas for how next year’s trip can make an even bigger impact, and we look forward to continuing to make a difference on both a local and global level.

-When reflecting on the experience, one of our international boarding school students said it best on his return to the UK:
+When reflecting on the experience, one of our students said it best -

-“In these 3 weeks in Kenya, we did a lot of different activities that will stay with me for the rest of my life.
+“During these 3 weeks in Kenya, we've done a lot of different activities that will stay with me for the rest of my life.
 The trip is not just a vacation.
-You can take a lot out of, for example, how these amazing people who live in Kenya are very happy and grateful for what they have.
-It will make you realise that you don’t need materialistic things to have a happy life.
-It will make you change as a person.”
+I learned a lot, for example, how these amazing people who live in Kenya are very happy and grateful for what they have.
+It's made me realise that we don’t need materialistic things to have a happy life.
+It has made me change as a person.”

 This article appears in the following categories Guardianship, Students